Joaquín Mosqueira

-Joaquín Elias Mosqueira (born 11 January 2004) is an Argentine professional footballer who plays as a midfielder for Argentine Primera Division club Talleres de Córdoba.
+Joaquín Elias Mosqueira (born 11 January 2004) is an Argentine professional footballer who plays as a midfielder for Argentine Primera Division club Unión Santa Fe, on loan from Talleres de Córdoba.

 Career

 From Rosario, he was a youth player at Newell's Old Boys.
 In 2019 he went to Coronel Arnold, and then trained with Atlético Pujato, and Club Renato Cesarini, before he joined Unión de Santa Fe in 2022.
 He played for their reserve team prior to making his debut for the first-team in 2023.
 That year, he signed a professional contract with the club taking him to 2025 with the club.
 His form in the Argentine Primera División for Unión, led him to being labelled a "revelation".
-He later signed a one year contract extension and had made 59 appearances and scored four goals for the club in two seasons by December 2024.
+He later signed a one-year contract extension and had made 59 appearances and scored four goals for the club in two seasons by December 2024.

 He joined Talleres in January 2025 agreeing a four-year contract.